Being woken up on your birthday to be told to pack a bag because you’re spending the day at a spa, is undeniably a great feeling.

 We started our spa day off with lunch in the restaurant the overlooks the pool.
-I ditched the vegetables and water for once, and fully indulged in a gigantic club sandwich with chips, and prosecco (of course), with poached pear terrine and ice cream for dessert.
-Having a food baby appear when you’re able to strut around a spa in a bikini isn’t ideal, but the food was too good to regret, so the food baby proudly made its debut for the rest of the afternoon.
+I fully indulged in a gigantic club sandwich with chips, a glass of prosecco, and poached pear terrine and ice cream for dessert.

-I can only image how beautiful Stoke Park is in the summer, so hopefully one day I’ll get to go back.
+I can only imagine how beautiful Stoke Park is in the summer, so hopefully one day I’ll get to go back.
 I wouldn’t be able to resist dive-bombing the outdoor jacuzzi then, would I?
-My twenty-second Birthday was a good’un, so thank you to Darryl for making it such a perfect day.